atom/open-on-github/README.md

 - Open the file on github.com (control-g, o)
 - Open the blame view for the file on github.com (control-g, b)
+- Open the history view for the file on github.com (control-g, h)

 ![Command Palette](https://f.cloud.github.com/assets/2988/1102071/227eae00-17fa-11e3-9662-df171b1533f5.png)